Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Absorb Bullet Divisor"			"20.0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)